sleepntsheep/plc/README.md

 ### but you wrote [ttask](https://github.com/sleepntsheep/ttask)

-yes, but it's ncurses based which is slow, just using argv for input is simpler and a lot faster
+yes, but it's ncurses based which is slow to use, just using argv for input is simpler and a lot faster

 and also ttask is written in python 🤮